ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 # So Where Next?

 Well.
 The Post-meeting Mailing is going to be coming out.
 I dropped a lot of my new features into that mailing, including the Flexible Array Members and Explicit Return Types for (Implicit) Conversions papers.
 I have no expectations that anything except Literal Suffixes and `std::out_ptr` will make it for C++20: sorry to everyone who wanted `std::embed` before C++23.
 It's just not going to happen until I tackle this abominable dependency problem...!
 I started the process of interviewing for at least 5 different companies, and e-mailed many more, for a 2019 Summer internship.
 I am really doing my best to work hard and keep pushing forward.

+I should take a moment to talk about San Diego.
+San Diego is actually REALLY pretty!
+When I first got there I was taken on a bit of a tour by a very awesome guy by the name of Jerry Coffin.
+He told me a lot about San Diego and the surrounding area, how the seasons play out close to and far-away from the Sea, and a bunch of other really neat information that helped me get around on my first days.
+Being close to the sea was good, because it meant the temperature wasn't "BUUUUURN" levels of hot.

+I also got to spend a lot of time walking around with Corentin Jabot and talking about C++ and plans and the future towards the end of my trip, and I even met Bryce Adelstein Lelbach for a dinner at the pier.
+There's a lot of things that will make for a complete C++, and I'm excited for it all.
+I feel like we can almost complete it all in time for C++30... a complete, fully functional, library-complete language...

+Maybe one day when I'm not working on so many things, I'll get to relax in a place like San Diego.

 There's a lot more I could've written but this report is quite lengthy already.